definability/pattern-recognition-server/README.rst

 If it doesn't respond for several seconds, just wait.
 I use a free Heroku plan,
-so the application sleeps if it isn't in use for an hour.
+so the application sleeps if it isn't in use for a while.
-After the response, it wakes up again.
+After the request, it wakes up again.

 How to launch
 =============